 You might be a beginner today, but if you’re serious about your financial future, you need to get your head around the ways markets work.
 It’s the key to clearing your debt and building your wealth in later life .

-Unfortunately, hands-off investment apps like Betterment and WealthFront won’t teach you anything, while services such as Robinhood and DriveWealth are so thin on research tools that you won’t be able to learn much, even if you want to.
+Unfortunately, hands-off investment apps like Betterment and WealthFront won’t teach you anything.
+Meanwhile, services such as Robinhood are so thin on research tools that you won’t be able to learn much, even if you want to.

-Firstrade offers considerably more investment vehicles than the other apps in this list.
+Firstrade offers considerably more investment vehicles than the other apps here.
 There are more than 11,000 funds, a huge number of ETFs, and some fixed income products.
 On the downside, you can only trade securities listed on US exchanges; companies on the London Stock Exchange and Tokyo Stock Exchange are out of reach.
 Cryptocurrencies are also unavailable.

-There is no minimum deposit to open an account.
+There is no minimum deposit required to open an account.

 Proceed With Caution When Investing

-If you’d like to stay on top of market news to give yourself a better chance of being a successful investor, check out the best financial websites .
+If you’d like to stay on top of market news to give yourself a better chance of successful investments, check out the best financial websites .
 It might also be worth honing your skills before using real money by playing a stock market game.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.